Early stages of embryogenesis of tailless amphibians

-Early stages of embryogenesis of tailless amphibians

-Embryogenesis in living creatures occurs in different ways depending on class and species.
-One of the most basic criteria of such development is independence from a water habitat.

-Amphibians were the earliest animals to adapt themselves to a mixed environment containing both water and dry land.

-The embryonic development of tailless amphibians is presented below using the African clawed frog (Xenopus laevis) and the northern leopard frog (Rana pipiens) as examples.
+Embryogenesis in multicellular organisms can vary across taxonomic class or species.
+Organisms independent of aquatic habitats exhibit unique features during their embryonic development.
+Amphibians are notable as remnants of the first vertebrates capable of surviving in both aquatic and terrestrial environments.
+The embryonic development of tailless amphibians is presented below using the African clawed frog (Xenopus laevis) and the northern leopard frog (Lithobates pipiens) as examples.

-The oocyte in these frog species is a polarized cell - it has specified axes and poles.
+The oocyte in these frog species is a polarized cell — it has specified axes and poles.
 The animal pole of the cell contains pigment cells, whereas the vegetal pole (the yolk) contains most of the nutritive material.
 The pigment is composed of light-absorbing melanin.

 The sperm cell enters the oocyte in the region of the animal pole.
-Two blocks - defensive mechanisms meant to prevent polyspermy - occur: the fast block and the slow block.
-A relatively short time after fertilization, the cortical cytoplasm (located just beneath the cell membrane) rotates by 30 degrees.
-This results in the creation of the gray crescent.
-Its establishment determines the location of the dorsal and ventral (up-down) axis, as well as of the anterior and posterior (front-back) axis and the dextro-sinistral (left-right) axis of the embryo.
+Two blocks—defensive mechanisms meant to prevent polyspermy—occur: the fast block and the slow block.
+A relatively short time after fertilization, the cortical cytoplasm, located just beneath the cell membrane, rotates by 30 degrees, which results in the creation of the gray crescent; its establishment determines the location of the dorsal and ventral (up-down) axis, as well as of the anterior and posterior (front-back) axis and the dextro-sinistral (left-right) axis of the embryo.